mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 2. Find the folder for the API you want to use and open the specific version directory.
 3. Add the library code to your project by copying the content from either `[ApiName].with_docs.gs` (for development) or `[ApiName].gs` (for production) into a new script file.

+> **Tip:** Providing the `[ApiName].with_docs.gs` file to a conversation in gemini.google.com can help when vibe coding with Gemini.

 ### Step 2: Add Required Scopes to Your Manifest

+For service account usage only the `https://www.googleapis.com/auth/script.external_request` scope is required in the manifest

 1. From the library folder in the `build/` directory, open the `appsscript.json` file.
 2. Copy the scopes you need from the `"oauthScopes"` array into your own project's manifest file (`Project Settings ⚙️ > Show "appsscript.json" manifest file`).
 3.  **Note:** You must always include the `https://www.googleapis.com/auth/script.external_request` scope to allow the library to make API calls.

 ## Usage and Configuration Patterns